-If you are planning on visiting Canada, one place you should definitely incorporate into your trip is Quebec City.
-If you are interested in nature, architecture, and history, you will definitely leave with regrets if you do not get to experience this amazing town for yourself.
+If you are planning on visiting Canada, one place you should definitely incorporate into your trip to Quebec City.
+If you are interested in nature, architecture, and history.
+You will definitely leave with regrets if you do not get to experience this amazing town for yourself.
 With that being said, let’s take a look at some of the main reasons why you should visit Quebec City.

 As you can see, there are many different reasons why old Quebec City has such an amazing reputation.
 From the historic district to the ice hotel, there is something for everyone, and you will have no trouble finding great accommodation in the area either.